-One of the things about the particular Wacom that I have is that you draw, on the tablet, However your drawing shows up on your computer screen.
+One of the things about the particular Wacom that I have is that you draw, on the tablet, but your drawing shows up on your computer screen.
 In place of the mouse, the drawing pen is used.
 Getting used to the differences takes some time.

 My First Digi

 Originally my little dog friend was drawn on paper.
 I wanted to make him into something that I could save on my computer and use over and over again.

 The beginning of the project was to scan my drawn image into Silhouette Studio.
 Then I used my Wacom tablet and the freehand drawing tool in Silhouette Studio to trace the image and transform it into a Digi.

 Once finished, I saved it as an SVG file.